 The Final Word

-Capcom has remained consistent in supporting Monster Hunter: World post-release and Iceborne will no doubt be their most impressive expansion yet.
+Capcom has remained consistent in supporting Monster Hunter: World post-release and Iceborne will no doubt be their most impressive update yet.
 We’re eager to see what formidable beasts lurk within Hoarfrost Reach’s snow-covered lands when Monster Hunter World: Iceborne launches later this year.

 Whether its PC or console, AAA or Indie, New-York born and raised Justin has a natural curiosity to seek out hidden gems and share them with other gamers.
 He also maintains his own YouTube channel in addition to writing and managing the social media profiles for GamingScan.